Winter Maintenance Frequently Asked Questions

 Answer

-Residents living closest to a catch basin are encouraged to help clear it of snow and ice to help prevent flooding, if it’s safe to do so.
-Catch basins need to be cleared throughout the winter to allow for proper drainage – this helps to prevent flooding on roads during temperature fluctuations.
+Although City staff clean and maintain catch basins annually, residents living closest to a catch basin are encouraged to help clear it of snow and ice to help prevent flooding, if it’s safe to do so.
+Clearing catch basins throughout the winter helps allow for proper drainage – this can prevent flooding and water ponding on roads during temperature fluctuations.

 -